Samuel Davies (clergyman): Preacher and orator

 Davies accomplished much despite his relatively short life, and lived the creed to which he exhorted the Princeton Class of 1760, in his baccalaureate address, which has been echoed by the presidents of Princeton throughout its history: "Whatever be your place, imbibe and cherish a public spirit.
 Serve your generation."
 Samuel Davies was one of the major contributors to the Great Awakening, a series of religious revivals which eventually caused America to break away from the Church of England.
-Davies' rhetorical gifts were renowned, and among the many people influenced by him was the orator Patrick Henry.
+Davies' rhetorical gifts were renowned, and among the many people influenced by him was the orator and future Founding Father Patrick Henry.
 Henry was taken to listen to many of Davies' sermons as a young boy, often reciting portions of them aloud at his mother's request.
-He would later claim that Davies had the "most profound influence" on him, and considered him to be the greatest speaker he had ever heard.
+He would later claim that Davies had taught him "what an orator should be”, and considered Davies to be the greatest speaker he had ever heard.

 Davies took his preaching very seriously, and believed that sermons should be delivered "with a grave and affectionate solemnity."

 A contemporary and friend, minister David Bostwick said that Davies' sermons were "adapted to pierce the conscience and affect the heart," while William Buell Sprague noted that "he spoke with a glowing zeal...and an eloquence more impressive and effective than had then ever graced the American pulpit."
 Davies' sermons went through several editions in the United States and England, and for fifty years after his death they were among the most widely read in the English language.
 The first five volumes of sermons were printed in London from 1767 to 1771, and the best known American edition is three-volume set, which appeared in New York in 1851.
+Davies' sermons were more widely read than those of any of his contemporaries and as such has been noted by various revivalist historians for being the most influential revivalist of his time".

+Though Davies did not pursue the idea of total separation of Church and State, his zeal and adore for religious toleration in Virginia gave much impetus for the statesmen of the Revolutionary period to establish complete religious liberty in the newly established America nation.

-Songwriter and poet
+Hymn writer and poet

 Musicologists credit Davies with being the first American-born hymn writer.
 Davies followed the lines of Isaac Watts, and while his verses are considered "solid, but somewhat dry and heavy," several of his hymns maintained popularity in American hymnals into the twentieth century.
 Two of his most popular hymns are "Eternal Spirit, Source of Light," and "Great God of wonders, all Thy ways."
 In 1752, Davies had a collection of his poems published in Williamsburg, titled Miscellaneous Poems, Chiefly on Divine Subjects.
 Davies' poems were written in the meditative style of Edward Taylor, although his attempts at putting "sublime evangelical rhetoric into couplet form" produced writing that had a "cramped" style.